Trekking in Thailand

 This is what we can recommend to pack in your rucksack, for a basic 3 day trek:

-- Shoes; a good pair of running shoes are perfect, or even better are lightweight trekking boots.
+- Shoes; a good pair of running shoes are perfect, or some lightweight hiking shoes or boots.

 - 2 T-shirts (cotton), one pair of short or long pants.